mvolkmann/blog/src/swift.md

 ```

 The type of a function parameter can be specified to be anything
-that implements a list of protocols using the `where` keyword
+that conforms to a list of protocols using the `where` keyword
 with the `&` operator between each protocol name.
 For example: